 This raised a very big question in my head; how much music is out there that I previously dismissed or ignored simply because I did not understand it?

-I look extremely forward to performing this magnificent work along side Haydn’s Seven Last Words of Christ on the Cross on the 2nd of May in Manchester Cathedral.
+I look extremely forward to performing this magnificent work along side Haydn’s Seven Last Words of Christ on the Cross in Manchester Cathedral.